rkdud007/blog/content/mini-storage-proofs.md

-The intended audience of this post is someone who wants to understand storage proof in a handy way with specific code as an example.
+The intended audience of this post is someone who wants to understand storage proof in a handy way with more detailed code as an example.

 This blog post is based on a personal project `mini-storage-proofs`.
 The goal is to simplify the whole workflow with minimum implementation from accessing data on a chain in a trust-less way.
 Check out [the full code here](https://github.com/rkdud007/mini-storage-proofs).

 ## What are storage proofs

 Storage proof has been a rising topic in blockchain (especially scaling solutions like L2s around Ethereum) infrastructure recently.
 It is crucial to deliver an on-chain state in a fully trust-less manner.
-We can also retrieve the same data from elsewhere like RPC providers, oracles, etc, but this technology ensures all of the flow of on-chain data is proven.
+We can also retrieve the same data from elsewhere like RPC providers, oracles, etc, but storage proofs ensures all of the flow of on-chain data is proven.
 For those who are interested in theoretical explanation around storage proofs, recommend to check out [this article](https://starkware.medium.com/what-are-storage-proofs-and-how-can-they-improve-oracles-e0379108720a).

 ## Merkle Tree with blockchain